 Tenri (Nara Prefecture) is a relatively small, interesting city located just to the south of popular sightseeing hub of Nara City.
 It has a nice balance of urban area and countryside that sets it apart from dense metropolises of Kansai or smaller villages where there is simply not a lot to do if you don’t enjoy the outdoors.

-The location Tenri City stands on also has deep roots to the beginnings of the country, and is a starting point for what is quickly becoming a popular long-distance hiking route in Nara: the Yamanobe-no-Michi.
-Meaning “road that runs alongside the mountains,” records of the Yamanobe-no-Michi date back to the the Nihon-shoki, the 2nd oldest formal historical text in Japan, which was put together in the year 720 CE.
+The location of Tenri City also has deep roots to the beginnings of the country, and is a starting point for what is quickly becoming a popular long-distance hiking route in Nara: the Yamanobe-no-Michi.
+Meaning “road that runs alongside the mountains,” records of the Yamanobe-no-Michi date back to the the Nihon Shoki, the second oldest formal historical text in Japan, which was put together in the year 720 CE.
 Nicknamed “The Oldest Road in Japan,” the Yamanobe originally ran from Mt.
-Miwa in the south to Nara City in the north, and eventually pivoting east through the foothills towards Kanto.
+Miwa in the south to Nara City in the north, eventually pivoting east through the foothills towards Kanto.
 In modern times, the path (specifically from Tenri City to Mt.
 Miwa), has been lightly refreshed with modern infrastructure, including signs in multiple languages and rest points with toilets, making it a reasonably comfortable hike for your average visitor.

 If you are interested in guiding services for the Yamanobe-no-Michi, please feel free to contact us here at Kansai Nara Treasure Travel anytime.

 Japanese, English, Chinese, and Korean language signs now mark the route of the Yamanobe-no-Michi.